 Module 3 outlines the key features of the corporate form.
 These features combine to shape approaches to corporate governance - the system in place to operate and control the corporation.
 Good corporate governance is generally linked to good corporate performance.
-The nature of corporate governance, theories of corporate governance and the key components generally found in corporate governance frameworks are discussed.
-This includes consideration of relationships between companies, boards of directors, managers and various other stakeholders.
+Good corporate governance relates to corporate performance and ensures the social licence to operate is maintained.
+The nature of corporate governance, evolving theories of corporate governance and key components found in corporate governance frameworks are outlined.
+This includes consideration of relationships between companies, boards of directors, managers, and other stakeholders including the community.

-Major codes and guidance on corporate governance in countries such as Australia and the UK are considered, along with the role and impact of differing cultural approaches to corporate governance.
-Governance in other sectors, including the public sector, is also reviewed.
+Codes and guidance on corporate governance in countries such as Australia and the UK are covered, along with the role and impact of differing cultural approaches to corporate governance.
+Governance in other sectors, including the public sector, is also referenced.

-The module highlights that professional accountants must have a strong understanding of governance concepts in order to successfully fulfil their duties and obligations and add value to corporations and entities of all types and sizes.
+The module highlights that professional accountants must have a strong understanding of governance concepts to successfully fulfil their duties and obligations, and add value to corporations and entities of all types and sizes.